 Allergies: Oregano can cause reactions in people allergic to Lamiaceae family plants, including basil, hyssop, lavender, marjoram, mint, and sage.

-Surgery: Oregano might increase the risk of bleeding.
-People who use oregano should stop 2 weeks before surgery.
+Surgery: Large doses of oregano might increase the risk of bleeding.
+People who use large doses of oregano should stop taking oregano 2 weeks before surgery.

 Be cautious with this combination